OctopusDeploy/docs/docs/reference/security-and-encryption.md

 :::hint
-This section focuses on securing data in theÂ [Octopus database](/docs/home/administration/octopus-database.md),Â [backup files](/docs/home/administration/backup-and-restore.md), and other settings in the registry and on disk.
-For information on how Octopus secures data between Octopus and Tentacles, seeÂ [Octopus - Tentacle communication](/docs/home/reference/octopus---tentacle-communication.md).
+This section focuses on securing data in the [Octopus database](/docs/home/administration/octopus-database.md), [backup files](/docs/home/administration/backup-and-restore.md), and other settings in the registry and on disk.
+For information on how Octopus secures data between Octopus and Tentacles, see [Octopus - Tentacle communication](/docs/home/reference/octopus---tentacle-communication.md).
 :::

 When an Octopus server is installed, we generate a special key used for encryption, called the **master key**.
 The master key is then encrypted asymmetrically, using [DPAPI](http://msdn.microsoft.com/en-us/library/ms995355.aspx), and stored in the Octopus configuration file.

-The master key is then used along with[AES-128](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard)Â to encrypt certain sensitive data in the Octopus database, including:
+The master key is then used along with[AES-128](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) to encrypt certain sensitive data in the Octopus database, including:

 - [Sensitive variables](/docs/home/deploying-applications/variables/sensitive-variables.md)
 - Private keys used for [Octopus/Tentacle](/docs/home/reference/octopus---tentacle-communication.md) communication, and for authenticating with [Azure](/docs/home/key-concepts/environments/accounts/azure-subscription-account.md) and [SSH endpoints](/docs/home/deployment-targets/ssh-targets/configuring-ssh-connection.md)